RevatureRobert/2009Sep28Batch/README.md

 Project Technical Requirements

-● The application shall employ the DAO design pattern, and properly separate your  code into the appropriate layers ● The back-end system shall use JDBC to connect to an PostgreSQL database. ○ Use PreparedStatement and CallableStatement ● The application shall deploy onto a Tomcat Server in an AWS EC2 ● The middle tier shall use Servlet technology for dynamic Web application  development
+The application shall employ the DAO design pattern, and properly separate your  code into the appropriate layers The back-end system shall use JDBC to connect to an PostgreSQL database. ○ Use PreparedStatement and CallableStatement The application shall deploy onto a Tomcat Server in an AWS EC2.
+The middle tier shall use Servlet technology for dynamic Web application  development
-● The front-end view can use JavaScript and use AJAX to call server-side  components.
+The front-end view can use JavaScript and use AJAX to call server-side  components.
 The web pages should look presentable (try using css and  bootstrap); I’d rather not see a website from 1995.
-● Use Log4J and JUnit.
+Use Log4J and JUnit.
-● Passwords should be encrypted and securely stored in the database ● 60% test coverage minimum ● Users can upload a document or image of their receipt when submitting  reimbursements(optional) ● The application will send an email to employees letting them know that they have  been registered as a new user, giving them their temporary password(optional)
+Passwords should be encrypted and securely stored in the database.
+60% test coverage minimum Users can upload a document or image of their receipt when submitting  reimbursements(optional) The application will send an email to employees letting them know that they have  been registered as a new user, giving them their temporary password(optional)